Skip to Content

 Kristen at the first Grimes Glen waterfall

-Shortly after you hike through Grimes Creek, you will reach the first main waterfall.
+Shortly after you hike through Grimes Creek, you’ll reach the first waterfall.
 This is the taller waterfall of the two, but it’s skinner compared to the one further upstream.
+We like this waterfall because it flows directly down into the creek.

 Man standing in front of Grimes Glen waterfall

-You will probably be able to hear the second waterfall before you see it along Grimes Creek, but when it finally comes into view, you will be rewarded with another 60 ft waterfall cascading directly in front of you.
+You’ll probably be able to hear the next waterfall before you see it.
+And when it finally comes into view, you’ll be rewarded with a 60 ft waterfall flowing directly in front of you.

 Third waterfall located in the creek of Grimes Glen Park

-At the top of the second waterfall, you will find another small 50 ft waterfall known as Indian Falls or Third Falls.
-But the Ontario County Parks department have now labeled this section above this trail as private property.
+To the immediate left of the second waterfall, there is a small steep dirt path and several ropes hanging from a tree.
+At the top, you’ll find another 50 ft waterfall known as Indian Falls or Third Falls.
+The Ontario County Parks department have now labeled this upper section of the trail as private property.

-Dog playing in Grimes Creek with other hikers nearby
+Dog playing in a creek with other hikers nearby

 A dog enjoying a walk through Grimes Creek

-But if you want to see the Grimes Glen waterfalls at their fullest, visit in early spring when the snow is melting.
-Keep in mind it may be difficult to hike through the creek as the water will be flowing heavily.
+If you want to see the Grimes Glen waterfalls at their fullest, visit in early spring when the snow is melting.
+However, it might be difficult to hike through the creek as the water will be flowing heavily and you’ll definitely need waterproof shoes to stay dry.

 Two cans of Jastaberry Cider in Naples New York